Hamilton Health Center Women, Infants, and Children (WIC) Program

-- Woman who is pregnant or had a baby in the past 6 months or 12 months if breastfeeding
+- Be a woman who is pregnant or had a baby in the past 6 months or 12 months if breastfeeding

-- Infants and children under the age of 5
+- Have infants and children under the age of 5

 - Have a household gross income that does not exceed 185 percent of the U.S. Poverty Income Guidelines.
-For example, a family of four can earn up to $45,510 annually effective July 1, 2017, and be income eligible for the WIC Program.
+For example, a household of 4 can earn up to $48,470 gross.
+Effective July 1, 2020, and be income eligible for the WIC Program.
 Each unborn infant is included in the household size.